gusrodriguez/react-reveal-responsive-carousel/README.md

 # React Reveal Responsive Carousel

-## What's this?
-:movie_camera: It's a an animated and responsive carousel based on React-Reveal.
+:movie_camera: An animated and responsive carousel based on React-Reveal.
 It allows render any component as a slide.

 ## Features
 - Animation on enter the viewport.